 Steve recently lost his job at a sporting goods manufacturing company, he has 3 credit cards each with high balances.
-He now lives on emergency fund (What exactly is an emergency fund)and a little help from his wife’s income as a play school teacher.
-They have two children of age 10 and 6.
+He now lives on the emergency fund (What exactly is an emergency fund)and a little help from his wife’s income as a playschool teacher.
+They have two children age 10 and 6.

 Because of a combined debt of $25K he has to pay $500 per month to keep his credit card active and credit score in-tact.
 But, he obviously can’t afford to make that payment every month.
 He has the below options in front of him

-- Declare bankruptcy – In order for him to continue to look for decent jobs, he can’t do that
+- Declare bankruptcy – For him to continue to look for decent jobs, he can’t do that

-It is still not a mandate for the banks and card companies to offer such program, but the intense competition and drive for customer satisfaction has driven almost all of them to offer a hardship program for their customers.
-It all started during 2008 recession and still continuing.
+It is still not a mandate for the banks and card companies to offer such program, but the intense competition and drives for customer satisfaction has driven almost all of them to offer a hardship program for their customers.
+It all started during the 2008 recession and continuing.

-These benefit programs has advantages for you and your issuing company, both.
+These benefit programs have advantages for you and your issuing company, both.
 Remember always that it is you who is responsible for your debt, not the card issuers.

 Your Benefits From Hardship Program